GeekMasher/geekmasher.dev/content/dev/rust/22-05-29-rust-rocket.md

 log_level = "normal"
 ```

-This configuration isn't needed but has some really nice features build right into it such as log levels, interface to bind to, port numbers to use, etc.
+This configuration isn't needed but has some really nice features built right into it, such as log levels, interface to bind to, port numbers to use, etc.

-Now lets edit the `main.rs` to create our first route to the application.
+Now let's edit the `main.rs` to create our first route to the application.

 ```rust
 #[macro_use] extern crate rocket;